 These last two link attributes were introduced by Google in September 2019 as a way for the search engine to better understand the nature of links.
 You can read more about their release and impact here.

 You can see how many new domains put a link to your competitors recently if you select the “New” checkbox.
 With the “Lost” checkbox, you can find out from how many domains all backlinks were lost.

 On the widget you see the trend, but the full report will give you the list of the New or Lost domains when applying the corresponding filter.
 This way you can identify new or lost partnerships of your competitors to use it to your advantage.

 1. New vs. Lost backlinks of your competitor

 You can see how many new backlinks your competitors have built recently if you enter their domain and select the “New” checkbox.
 This could tell you whether or not you need to put more attention into your link building efforts in order to catch up or stay ahead of your competitors.

 With the “Lost” checkbox, you can find backlinks that your competition used to have but are now gone for some reason.
-These lost competitor links could be great opportunities to reach out and try to get that link to your own website.
-This can be a great indicator of how much time and effort companies are investing in link building.
+These lost competitor links could be great link building opportunities to reach out and try to get that link to your own website.

 If you enter your own domain here, you can also see how many backlinks your domain has recently lost.
 If you think any backlinks were removed by mistake, you should reach back out to the referring site and ask them to restore your lost link.